xoofx/xoofx.github.io/_posts/2016-06-13-implementing-a-markdown-processor-for-dotnet.md

 Note that I declared also this type as a **struct**, as It is critical to avoid allocating slices on the heap, otherwise it would have been basically be the same as performing `substrings`.

+So for instance, if you load the full Markdown document to process into a single string, and work with `StringSlice` on this string, it will generate around 30% less allocations rather then reading the source document with a TextReader line by line (allocating a string for each line).

 For this case, I wanted to use a dedicated optimized slice for strings (with useful attached method that cannot be put as extension methods, as we don't have yet implicit ref for them!).
 Otherwise, I can suggest also [Slice.net](https://github.com/joeduffy/slice.net) by Joe Duffy for a generic version of it.

 ## 2) Use custom struct `List<T>`